All Episodes

 But to try to say that what got us here is George Bush, what happened in his first six years or seven years is absolute BS.

-Now, Obama is trying to capitalize on this is what got us here in this model.
+This is what got us here in this model.

 And he said a fundraising email over his name.

-And in the fundraising email, he says, and he and he's repeating this in the campaign stump, he's saying this election will be a test of the model that got us here.
+And in the fundraising email, he says, and he's repeating this in the campaign stump.

 We'll learn whether it's still true that a grassroots campaign can elect a president, whether ordinary Americans are in control of our democracy in the face of massive spending.

-We will learn whether it's still true that a grassroots campaign can elect a president whether ordinary Americans are in control of our democracy in the face of massive spending.
+We will learn whether it's still true that a grassroots campaign can elect a president, whether ordinary Americans are in control of our democracy in the face of massive spending.

 Obama is pretending he's the grassroots campaign.